Cyclic Defense GAN Against Speech Adversarial Attacks: Cyclic Defense GAN (CD-GAN)

 \section{Cyclic Defense GAN (CD-GAN)}

-The novel implicit reactive adversarial defense approach that we propose is based on a cyclic GAN, and it has three steps: converting a speech signal into a DWT spectrogram, finding a safe vector $\mathbf{z}_{i}^{*}$ for the cyclic generator network to synthesize a seamless spectrogram, and reconstructing the speech signal with an inverse DWT operation.
+We propose a more straightforward GAN-based defense approach for tackling the two major technical issues highlighted in the previous section.
+This novel implicit reactive adversarial defense approach is based on a cyclic GAN.
+It has three steps: converting a speech signal into a DWT spectrogram, finding a safe vector $\mathbf{z}_{i}^{*}$ for the cyclic generator network to synthesize a similar spectrogram, and reconstructing the speech signal with an inverse DWT operation.